 A project can be identified two ways: using a project ID, or a project number.
 A project ID is the customized name you chose when you created the project, or when you activated an API that required you to create a project ID.
 A project number is a unique number assigned to your project.
 Both the project ID and project number can be found on the Dashboard of the project:

-When you specify your project ID, you need to include the full project ID,
+When you provide your project ID, include the full project ID, with a

-including any domain if one is shown in your project ID.
-For example, when
+domain if one is shown in the console.
+For example, when using

 project ID like so: